crashoverride777/swifty-rate/README.md

 override func viewDidAppear(animated: Bool) {
         super.viewDidAppear(animated)

-        checkRateGameAlert(forAppID: "Enter your app ID")
+        let appStoreURL = getAppStoreURL(forAppID: "Enter your app I")

+        // This way it will use the default app launches setting of 25 checkRateGameAlert(forAppURL: appStoreURL)

+        // This way it will use your own custom app launches setting checkRateGameAlert(forAppURL: appStoreURL, appLaunchesUntilAlert: 5)

     }
 ```

-To get your app ID login to iTunes connect and go to MyApps-AppInformation and you should see it under General Information.
+To get your app ID, login to iTunes connect and go to MyApps-AppInformation and you should see it under General Information.

 Note:
 If you want to show the alert at a later step simply add this code at the desired viewController